When does my child receive dental screenings?

 Does the dental hygienist use clean tools during a dental screening?

 The dental hygienist sterilizes all instruments that are used during the dental screening.
 A freshly sterilized set of instruments is used for each student.
-The dental hygienist also wears a mask and a clean pair of gloves for every student that is evaluated during the school dental screenings.
+The dental hygienist also wears a mask, face shield, gown and a clean pair of gloves for every student that is evaluated during the school dental screenings.

-West Shore School District's dental hygienist is Mrs. Deb Barr.
+West Shore School District's dental hygienist is Ms. Donna Murray.